-A GFCI “ground fault circuit interrupter” is mandatory in areas of the house where the risk of electric shock is higher.
-They operate when there are electrical current leaks, trip immediately, and cut off the supply but sometimes a GFCI outlet just won’t reset.
+A GFCI “ground fault circuit interrupter” is mandatory in areas of the house where the risk of electrical shock is higher.
+They operate when there are electrical current leaks, trip immediately, and cut off the supply, but sometimes a GFCI outlet just won’t reset.

 How can you tell if a GFCI outlet is bad?